-Although there are many special Racing Rules that apply to people (“registered participants”) who choose to conduct activities related to greyhounds, these rules do not override the state and national laws that apply to everyone, ie laws relating to transport and vehicle safety, laws that dictate what we can and cannot do on our land, and laws that relate to the keeping and care of dogs.
+Although the greyhound racing industry in Victoria is governed by Local and National Rules of Racing that apply to greyhound racing participants, these rules do not override state and national laws that apply to everyone, such as laws that dictate what we can and cannot do on our land, and laws that relate to the management, keeping and care of dogs.

-The Domestic Animals Act 1994 is the main piece of legislation that relates to dog ownership in Victoria.
-It covers the ownership of all breeds of dog, but the greyhound also gets a few special mentions (see below on leashes and muzzles).
+In Victoria, the Domestic Animals Act 1994 is the main piece of legislation that relates to the management, control, and ownership of dogs.
+It applies to all breeds of dog, however, has several specific provisions related to greyhounds.

-People who are not registered participants have to register their greyhounds with their local council, just like for every other dog.
-Registered participants however are exempt from registering their greyhounds with their local council, but are still bound by all other council requirements around permits etc.
+People who own pet greyhounds (non-GRV greyhounds) must register their greyhounds with their local council, just like any other dog owner has to.
+GRV registered participants are exempt from registering their greyhounds with their local council through an order made by the Governor in Council but are still bound by all other council requirements such as limits on the number of animals they can have on a property without an excess animal permit etc.

 Currently, under the Domestic Animals Act 1994, GRV participants (or any person in charge of the greyhound) must ensure that, when in public, the greyhound is:

 - muzzled in a manner which is sufficient to prevent it causing injury by biting, and;

 - under the effective control of some person by means of a chain, cord or leash, even in designated off-leash areas.

 GAP green-collared greyhounds are exempt, through another Governor in Council Order, from wearing a muzzle in public (they must still be ‘under effective control’ and leashed)